blue-science/ETD-Stepper/README.md

 # ETD Stepper

-ETD Stepper, short for Exponential Time Difference Stepper, is a general C++ code base for modeling the evolution of reaction-diffusion system with multiple reactants in 1, 2, and 3 dimensions of space.
+ETD Stepper, short for Exponential Time Difference Stepper, is a general C++ code base for modeling the evolution of reaction-diffusion systems with multiple reactants in 1, 2, and 3 dimensions of space.

 ## Requirements